gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 first implementation, but we will be able to add it later.
 Not allowing pattern matching, though limiting functionality compared to the `kubernetes_resources` field, will allow us to translate permissions defined in Teleport 1-to-1 into Kubernetes RBAC definitions.
 Since this feature is targeted primarily for the new users of
 Teleport and/or users with less complicated RBAC setups, this should not be a critical issue.
-If we add pattern matching later, it will need to rely on additional checks at the Teleport level - the way it currently works for the `kubernetes_resources`.
+If we add pattern matching later, it will need to rely on additional checks at the Teleport level - the way it currently works for the `kubernetes_resources` and it potentially may have security implications.

 Kubernetes RBAC will be auto-provisioned using the KubeProvisions functionality described in the next section of this RFD.
 For the best UX any change to a role that contains `kubernetes_permissions` will trigger auto-provisioning immediately to reduce latency between the moments when role was created